How To Overclock Your Monitor

 You may already know you can improve your computer's performance by overclocking your processor or graphics card but did you know you can also overclock your monitor?

-Overclocking your monitor increases your refresh rate which can ultimately improve the smoothness of your overall experience.
-Overclocking a monitor is actually really simple to do and in this article, we will cover the benefits and risks that come with it, and how to do it.
+Overclocking your monitor increases your refresh rate, which can ultimately improve the smoothness of your overall experience.
+Overclocking a monitor is simple to do, and in this article, we will cover how to overclock your monitor, as well as the benefits and risks that go along with it.

-Before we get started with how to overclock it’s best to understand the limitations our equipment can have and any unwanted risks that can come with overclocking.
-Before overclocking anything it is best to check your warranty to see if doing this will void your warranty as in some cases it will.
-Overclocking won't cause too much harm to your monitor but if it isn't covered then be aware you are continuing at your own risk.
+Before we get started with how to overclock your monitor, it’s best to understand the limitations our equipment can have and any unwanted risks that can come with overclocking.
+Before overclocking anything, it is best to check your warranty to see if doing this will void it.
+In some cases, it will.
+Overclocking won't cause too much harm to your monitor, but if it isn't covered, then be aware you are continuing at your own risk.

-Understanding the benefits is really just understanding what a refresh rate is.
+Understanding the benefits is just understanding what a refresh rate is.
 Your monitors refresh rate is how many times per second the image is refreshed and often 60Hz is enough.
-But with higher powered graphics cards comes higher frame rates and when your frame rate on your GPU is out of sync with your refresh rate (60Hz +120 FPS) you can get a screen tear resulting in a jittery experience.
-So naturally increasing your refresh rate to match as close as you can with your frame rate you can eliminate some of this.
+But with higher-powered graphics cards comes higher frame rates.
+When your frame rate on your GPU is out of sync with your refresh rate (60Hz +120 FPS), you can get a screen tear resulting in a jittery experience.
+So, increasing your refresh rate to match as close as you can with your frame rate, you can eliminate some of this.